pu2wof/ducks-to-db/docs/api.md

 }
 ```

-## Generate a papa-duck .ino file for a device
+## Generate an Arduino File
-This generates a *.ino* file with device credentials in place, ready for deployment to an ardunio.
+This generates a `papa-duck` *.ino* file with device credentials in place, ready for deployment to an ardunio.
 This uses the latest code from the [github repository](https://github.com/Project-Owl/duck/blob/master/ClusterDuck/papa.ino).

 **HTTP GET** `/api/devices/file` with the following URL query parameters:
 * `type`: The device type to be used (e.g. 'papa-duck')